tradingstrategy-ai/docs/source/glossary.rst

     Market neutral strategy

-        Market neutral strategies are trading strategies that have little or no :term:`exposure` to crypto asset volatility.
+        Market neutral strategies are :term:`trading strategies <trading strategy>` that have little or no :term:`exposure` to crypto asset :term:`volatility`.
 They are often :term:`high-frequency trading` strategies, like arbitrage.
 Good market neutral strategies can make 10% - 20% monthly yield in cryptocurrency markets.

+        See also

+        - :term:`Delta neutral`

+        - :term:`Trading strategy`

+        - :term:`Risk-adjusted return`

+        - :term:`Best trading strategy`

     High-frequency trading